nicitaacom/client-obsidian-auto-care/dev_readme.md

+### Checklist (Don't remove in order to have structure when copy-past)

+1. Update project created for "business name"
+2. Update package.json
+3. Update logo
+4. Update favicon
+5. Update businessInfo and consts
+6. Update .env.local

+---

-This project created for "Hydrowax Mobile Valeting" business
+This project created for "obsidian auto car" business
 Agreement: teseimonial

 This project specific TODO: